Executive Director

 BIO

-A graduate of San Francisco State University with degrees in Child, Adolescent and Family Development, Special Education and La Raza Ethnic studies, Melissa also brings 20 years of experience championing inclusive early childhood programs, and advocating for children and families throughout San Francisco’s disenfranchised communities.
+A San Francisco State University graduate with degrees in Child, Adolescent, and Family Development, Special Education, and La Raza Ethnic Studies, Melissa also brings 20 years of experience championing inclusive early childhood programs and advocating for children and families throughout San Francisco’s disenfranchised communities.

 Melissa has served as a program director, early intervention specialist, disabilities manager, school readiness coordinator (at Good Sam), teacher, and parent leader.
 She has collaborated with many clinicians, teachers, and parents to understand that social-emotional support learning is at the heart of all successful early care and education programs and relationships.
 Melissa also believes in a strength-based approach and seeks to empower educators/providers to look through a child’s lens for a refreshing new glimpse into the environment we strive to create for our preschool students and their families.